kweku76/Task-list-2020/README.md

 # Task-list-2020
-Task list in vanilla javascript
+Task list in vanilla javascript following tutorial from TRAVERSY - MODERN JS FROM BEGINNING